arribada/argos-smd-test-arduino/README.md

-# HorizonLinks FeatherWings + Argos SMD Module Example
+# Arduino sample code used with Argos SMD wings

-This example demonstrates how to use the HorizonLinks FeatherWings with the Argos SMD module connected to an nRF52840 Feather board.
-It is based on the Bluefruit app BLE_UART example.
+## Overview
+This repository contains the Arduino sample code designed specifically for use with Argos SMD FeatherWings and the Argos SMD module.
+It is deployed on the nRF52840 Feather board from Adafruit and serves as a robust implementation for interacting with the Argos SMD module.

+The code is derived from the Bluefruit BLE_UART example, tailored to seamlessly integrate with the Argos SMD hardware.
+It demonstrates key functionalities such as configuration, communication, and power management for the Argos module.

+This code was successfully used during the certification process with CLS (Collecte Localisation Satellites), ensuring compliance with Argos standards and demonstrating the reliability of the solution.
+Its compatibility and performance were rigorously tested to meet certification requirements.

+Code tested with [argos-smd-at-kineis-firmware](https://github.com/arribada/argos-smd-at-kineis-firmware) version v0.4.

 ## Hardware Requirements

-- HorizonLink FeatherWings + STM32WL SMD module (for Arctic communication via Serial)
+- Argos SMD Wings (v1.0) + argos SMD module v1.0 (for Argos communication via Serial)
-- Feather nRF52840 (main scheduler, Bluetooth, LED control, and Serial communication with Wings_Breakout and Wings_GNSS)
+- Feather nRF52840 (main scheduler, Bluetooth, LED control, and Serial communication with Argos SMD Wings and Wings_GNSS)

 ## Functionality